igni-project/ignition-db/README.md

 [libsup](https://github.com/igni-project/libsup) is not currently available on any major package repositories and must be built and installed from source.

-1. Ensure Autotools is installed before proceeding.

-2. Clone libsup with a Git client of your choice.
+1. Clone libsup with a Git client of your choice.
 With the [official git command-line client](https://git-scm.com/downloads/linux), this will be `git clone https://github.com/igni-project/libsup.git`.

-3. Open a terminal in the root folder of the repository and run the command `./bootstrap && ./configure && make && sudo make install`.
+2. Follow build and installation instructions outlined by libsup/INSTALL.md.